 From corporate to startup

-I quit my corporate job and broke into tech after cold-tweeting a Founder CEO.
-Since then I’ve worked remotely for two early-stage, Silicon Valley startups:
+I quit my corporate job and broke into tech after cold-tweeting a Founder/CEO.
+Since then I’ve worked remotely for two early-stage, Silicon Valley startups and tried co-founding a nonprofit startup:

 Marco Polo, video messaging app (Kristen Bell and Gabrielle Union use it!).
 I worked on user insights, funky Android usability issues, & support.
 I helped start the knowledge base and co-wrote the first ~50 articles.